 Twelve days on a glorious organic Pembrokeshire site, big circle dances morn and eve, many other circle dance, creative and other dance, drumming and singing workshops, creative & craft area, creche, wood-fired sauna, well-being area, veggie cafe, shop, hot showers, and loads to do for kids and teens.

-Mandy de Winter and Judy King lead “”Harmonic Circles – New Year Celebrations in England – Five days of delighting in Circle Dancing, Singing and Music-Making.
-We also lead various long weekend events around the country and abroad: full details are on our website.
+Judy King leads various long weekend events around the country and holidays abroad: full details are on her website.

 For exact details see www.laurashannon.net.